vertigojones/cushon-tech-task/README.md

 This is a front-end application built using **React, TypeScript, and Styled Components** to implement an **ISA investment selection interface** for Cushon.

+## Staging Site

+A staging site can be used for testing purposes [here](https://cozy-chaja-e76fe5.netlify.app/).

 ## Features

 - **React + TypeScript**: Strongly typed components for better development experience.